Programs and Classes

 These classes teach the customer service skills, basic math and counting skills, and cash register procedures that you will need for entry-level cashiering positions.

-If you have little or no computer experience, you can learn keyboarding, data entry, email and internet use, internet job searching, and common office applications including Word, Excel and Outlook.
+If you have little or no computer experience, you can learn keyboarding, email and internet use, internet job searching, and common office applications including Word, Excel and Outlook.
 We also teach computer basics for people who speak little or no English.